Westpeaks/Monitoring-Grafana/Monitoring-Tools.md

 **Disk Space Storage**

-It is important to monitor the storage of the specifically the C Drive as it reflective of the current storage available in the application production server.
-Other drives can be monitored, but there storage usage and their overages will not affect production applications.
+It is important to monitor the storage of specifically the C Drive as it reflective of the current storage available in the application production server.
+Other drives can be monitored, but their storage usage and their overages will not affect production applications.

 Of the Linux nodes, the main node storage to monitor will be the nodes that contains disk space for the Postgres database.
 This will typically be listed under the directory of /var/lib/pg_data: